amjrotich/30day-woocommerce-challenge/README.md

-Here's a **30-day WooCommerce Developer Challenge** to extend and enhance WooCommerce by creating or modifying plugins.
+A **30-day WooCommerce Developer Challenge** to extend and enhance WooCommerce by creating or modifying plugins.
 Each day presents a new challenge, progressively increasing in complexity.

 ---